 Hallucinations can put a person at risk for harming themselves or those around them.
 An alcohol withdrawal seizure can also be unsafe.
 Not only that, but these severe withdrawal symptoms can be unpredictable.
 They can take place at any time during the alcohol withdrawal process, presenting a hazardous, and even life-threatening, situation that’s difficult to deal with alone.

 Lastly, the psychological symptoms of acute alcohol withdrawal can be dangerous.
 Due to a drop in dopamine, feelings of anxiety and depression might be accompanied by suicidal thoughts in extreme cases.
-Those struggling with a serious underlying mental health conditions or past trauma may be particularly susceptible.
+Those struggling with a serious underlying mental health conditions or past trauma may be particularly susceptible, especially considering the relationship between alcohol and depression, anxiety, and PTSD.
 In these instances, undergoing detox in a monitored detox program may be the safest option.

 Post-Acute Alcohol Withdrawal